Welcome to BAT Theatre!

 When contented housewife Edith accidentally wanders into a suffragette meeting, she has no plans for revolution.
 But the women there will change her life forever.
 The harsh treatment of the protesters draws Edith toward the movement’s radical center.
 Where does she draw the line in the fight for equality?
 An unsentimental and sharp-witted homage to the suffragettes.
 “Deeds, not words.”

-Watch for our information on BAT’s 2026-27 season, including the Summer in the Parks show!
+Watch for information on BAT’s 2026-27 season!

 Musical and Karaoke Fans, join us in singing along to your favorite film musical soundtracks!!!